ContinuousEngineeringProject/ce-lib/CONTRIBUTING.md

 ## Contribution workflow

 ### Create a new branch
-First, ensure that your local repository is up-to-date with the latest version of :repo.
+First, ensure that your local repository is up-to-date with the latest version of ce-lib.
 More details on [GitHub help](https://help.github.com/articles/syncing-a-fork/).

 ```sh
 git fetch upstream